stealthycoin/hoard/README.md

 # Hoard
 Golang static file server and cache library.
+I wrote hoard in an effort to improve load times at [kingstafl](http://kingstafl.com) I could not find a library that did all the things I wanted.
+Granted I only looked for a few minutes.

 Hoard can be used to serve/compress/cache static files as well as serve groups of files as a single file.